haorui-zhang/haorui-zhang.github.io/index.md

 ---

 ## History and Archeology
-<div style="text-align: justify">Besides Data Science, I also have a great passion for history and archeology.
+Besides Data Science, I also have a great passion for history and archeology.
 I enjoyed using data science methodologies into field of history to solve unsettled problem.
 <br>

 ### Interaction and Distances in the Amarna Letters